SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 ## Browser Refresh

-When you refresh the browser, the product configuration is reset to the default configuration.
-You therefore have to reconfigure your products after reloading the page.
+When you refresh the browser, if you are logged in, the product configuration is persisted.
+If you are not logged in, the product configuration is reset to the default configuration, and you therefore have to reconfigure your products after reloading the page.

 ## Unsupported Features